onflow/nft-storefront/docs/documentation.md

 ### **Scenario 1:** A basic NFT listing that unlocks peer-to-peer trading across Flow

 Sellers can create a basic listing using the [sell_item](https://github.com/onflow/nft-storefront/blob/main/transactions/sell_item.cdc) transaction providing the `marketplacesAddress` with an empty array.
 The seller can optionally configure [commission](#commission) to the facilitator of sale.
-All listings made using the `NFTStorefrontV2` standard are broadcast on-chain through the `ListingAvailable` event for interested parties.
+All listings made using the `NFTStorefrontV2` standard are broadcast on-chain through the `ListingAvailable` event.

 ### **Scenario 2:** Simultaneously list your NFT in multiple marketplaces

-Sellers typically create a listing by specifying one or more `marketplacesAddress` and the corresponding `commissionReceivers` required for those marketplaces.
+Sellers typically create a listing by specifying one or more `marketplacesAddress` and the corresponding `commissionReceivers` required for them.
 It is assumed that the seller has first confirmed the correct address values for specific marketplaces and their expected commissions, which differs between vendors.
 On receiving `ListingAvailable` events, marketplaces select listings matching their address and minimum expected commission.
 This enables multiple marketplaces to each publish the same NFT for sale in their UI with the full confidence that they will earn their required commission from facilitating the sale.

 Example - Bob wants to list on marketplace 0xA, 0xB & 0xC and is willing to offer 10% commission on the sale price of the listing to interested marketplaces.
 In this diagram we see that all the marketplaces accept his listing given the commission amount!

    ![scenario_3](https://user-images.githubusercontent.com/14581509/190966834-8eda4ec4-e9bf-49ef-9dec-3c47a236d281.png)

-An alternate way approach is to create separate listing for each marketplace using the [sell_item_with_marketplace_cut](https://github.com/onflow/nft-storefront/blob/main/transactions/sell_item_with_marketplace_cut.cdc) transaction.
+An alternate approach is to create separate listing for each marketplace using the [sell_item_with_marketplace_cut](https://github.com/onflow/nft-storefront/blob/main/transactions/sell_item_with_marketplace_cut.cdc) transaction.
 This is targeted towards marketplaces which select listings based on [`saleCut`](https://github.com/onflow/nft-storefront/blob/160e97aa802405ad26a3164bcaff0fde7ee52ad2/contracts/NFTStorefrontV2.cdc#L104) amounts.

 ### **Scenario 3:** Supporting multiple token types (eg: FLOW, FUSD, etc) for your NFT listings

 The `NFTStorefrontV2` contract has no default support for multiple token types in an individual listing.
 The simplest way to solve this is to create multiple listings for the same NFT, one for each different token.
-More advanced use-cases may wish to leverage the [`FungibleTokenSwitchboard`](https://github.com/onflow/flow-ft/blob/master/contracts/FungibleTokenSwitchboard.cdc) contract.

 **Example -** Alice wants to sell a kitty and is open to receiving FLOW and FUSD